 How to Edit CSS in WordPress.com

-You can only edit the CSS in your WordPress.com blog by paying $30/year.
+You can only edit the CSS in your WordPress.com blog by upgrading to a Premium plan.
 If you are on WordPress.com, you may seriously want to consider switching to another blogging platform (for many reasons).
 I compare 7 of the top blogging platforms here so you can determine what’s best for your needs.

-However, if you insist on sticking with it and are willing to pay the fee, follow the instructions here to edit your CSS in WordPress.com.
+However, if you insist on sticking with it, follow the instructions here to edit your CSS in WordPress.com.

 How to Edit CSS in Squarespace

 I don’t use Squarespace so I’m going to leave it to the experts to take this one over.
 Meg Summerfield was kind enough to teach bloggers how to edit their CSS in Squarespace over on Spruce Rd.